ror-community/ror-updates/.github/ISSUE_TEMPLATE/add-organization-to-ror.md

 name: Add organization to ROR
 about: Template for suggesting a new organization to be added to ROR
 title: 'Add a new organization to ROR: '
-labels: new record
+labels: new record, triage needed
-assignees: mariagould
+assignees: adambuttrick

 ---